Richard Barbieri: Dolphin Brothers and collaborations (1983–1997)

 In 1984 he started a long musical association with another Japan colleague, Steve Jansen.
-This has produced six collaborative albums to date, under the name The Dolphin Brothers (Catch the Fall, 1987) and later as Jansen / Barbieri (including Worlds in a Small Room, 1985, Stories Across Borders, 1993, Other Worlds in a Small Room, 1996, and Stone to Flesh, 1997).
+This has produced six collaborative albums to date.
+Under the name The Dolphin Brothers they released the album Catch the Fall in 1987.
+As Jansen / Barbieri they have released a number of works including Worlds in a Small Room, 1985, Stories Across Borders, 1993, Other Worlds in a Small Room, 1996, and Stone to Flesh, 1997.

 Rain Tree Crow (1989–1991)

 In late 1989, the members of Japan (minus guitarist Rob Dean) reunited under the name Rain Tree Crow to make new recordings for Virgin.
 This resulted in a single eponymous album which extended the work of late Japan and the solo/collective work of all four members, featuring a variety of influences from pop to art rock, jazz, ambient and world music.
 Other contributors to the album included Bill Nelson.
 Rain Tree Crow charted in 1991 in the UK Top 25 and brought critical acclaim.

 The group parted company shortly after recording the album, for which there was no supporting tour.
 However, the project was key to the reuniting of Jansen, Barbieri and Karn as a creative unit (sometimes referred to as "JBK").